Welcome to the English Department

 While many people think of literature as the traditional purview of an English Department, our understanding of our discipline is expansive.
 Our colleagues’ work in areas such as writing, rhetoric, and culture explores how texts circulate and signify under real-world conditions.
 Related work in the area of literacy studies considers issues of access and mastery, not just of basic literacy skills, but of language as it is practiced in today’s electronic culture.
 Other colleagues apply critical approaches to the production and consumption of texts, a term that we consider broadly to include not only books, but also film, graphic novels, and new media—as courses such as Auteur Theory: Hitchcock and Visual Rhetoric will attest.

 Nor do we see a clear division between the study of literature and the creation of it.
-While many of our majors identify as creative writers—and may earn a certificate in creative writing to complement their English major as a demonstration of their achievement—all of our courses, from literature to rhetoric to new media studies, admit creative approaches.
+While many of our majors identify as creative writers—and may earn a Focus in Creative Writing to complement their English major as a demonstration of their achievement—all of our courses, from literature to rhetoric to new media studies, admit creative approaches.
 Thus, in addition to writing an essay of scholarly analysis, a student in a Shakespeare class might find herself writing an Elizabethan sonnet for a midterm project, with the understanding that such an undertaking can teach as much about the challenges Shakespeare embraced in writing his sonnets as can more traditional modes of inquiry.
 For those students who do identify as creative writers, and for those who would simply like to try their hand at creative writing, we offer a wide range of courses at both the beginning and advanced levels, in fiction, poetry, playwriting, and screenwriting.

-One of the most consistently popular majors at the university, English promotes skills and strategies essential to a liberal arts education: a dedication attention to texts and language; the ability to communicate effectively and precisely; a grounded historical awareness; the capacity to think critically.
+One of the most consistently popular majors at the university, English promotes skills and strategies essential to a liberal arts education: a dedication to texts and language; the ability to communicate effectively and precisely; a grounded historical awareness; the capacity to think critically.
 These skills serve our graduates in civic and professional life.
 Additionally, our popular writing internship course offers students hands-on experience in a variety of professional settings.

 Our alumni enter a range of careers upon graduation: business, journalism, public relations, the nonprofit sector, and government.
 Others pursue graduate study in English, education, law, religious studies, archeology, and more.
 Please click on our Alumni page to see the exciting range of possibilities an English major at Puget Sound allows.